 Why you’ll love this recipe

-- It is a healthier version of your favorite restaurant appetizer
+- It is a healthier version of your favorite restaurant appetizer.

 - You can make it in under 20 minutes.

-- Only requires a few simple ingredients
+- Only requires a few simple ingredients.

 Air Fryer Coconut Shrimp Ingredients

-- Coconut flour – you can also use gluten free all purpose flour or regular all purpose flour if you do not need to keep this recipe gluten free.
+- Coconut flour – you can also use gluten-free all-purpose flour or regular all-purpose flour if you do not need to keep this recipe gluten-free.

 - Shredded coconut – unsweetened shredded coconut, I use finely shredded but any will work in this recipe.

-- Garlic powder, paprika, salt and pepper – literally the best seasoning to bring out all of the amazing flavors.
+- Garlic powder, paprika, salt, and pepper – literally the best seasoning to bring out all of the amazing flavors.

 You can also place it into a bowl of cold water for about 10 minutes or so and then strain it and transfer it to a towel to dry.

-How to make this air fryer shrimp recipe
+How to make air fryer coconut shrimp

 - Prep the shrimp – if you are using frozen shrimp then make sure you thaw it before you dredge it.
 See tips for thawing frozen shrimp above.
 Then make sure you dry it on a clean kitchen towel.

-- Coat the shrimp – in a medium shallow bowl combine the coconut flour with the garlic powder, Chili Powder and some salt and pepper.
+- Coat the shrimp – in a medium shallow bowl combine the coconut flour with the garlic powder, Chili Powder, and some salt and pepper.
 In another shallow bowl crack the eggs and lightly whisk and season the eggs with salt and pepper.
 In a third shallow bowl, combine the breadcrumbs with the shredded coconut.
-Then dip each piece of shrimp in the flour mixture, then in the egg and then in the breadcrumbs mixture and place them onto a lined baking sheet or clean plate.
+Then dip each piece of shrimp in the flour mixture, then in the egg, and then in the breadcrumbs mixture and place them onto a lined baking sheet or clean plate.
 Continue until you have coated all of the shrimp.

-- Serve – serve immediately with a sprinkle of lemon juice, some chopped parsley on top and some cocktail or chili sauce for dipping.
+- Serve – serve immediately with a sprinkle of lemon juice, some chopped parsley on top, and some cocktail or chili sauce for dipping.